-- Consent must be documented and reviewed at regular intervals during the admission including a clinical assessment of capacity to consent. (see consent to voluntary admission and treatment while subject to leave under section 50, of the Mental Health Act ('ministerial long leave') form in useful resources in the appendix). - Accommodation must be in the least restrictive environment, although the Ministry acknowledges that because of the nature of RFMHS this may be a locked ward.
-For this reason, consent processes must be rigorous and transparent. - Voluntary inpatient admissions should generally be for no longer than 14 days. - The DAMHS must inform the District Inspector and the Director.
+- Consent must be documented and reviewed at regular intervals during the admission,6 including a clinical assessment of capacity to consent (see Appendix 1, which contains a form seeking consent to voluntary admission and treatment while subject to leave under section 50A of the Mental Health Act ('ministerial long leave')). - Accommodation must be in the least restrictive environment, although the Ministry acknowledges that because of the nature of RFMHS this may be a locked ward.
+For this reason, consent processes must be rigorous and transparent. - Voluntary inpatient admissions should generally be for no longer than 14 days. - The DAMHS must inform the district inspector and the Director.

 The patient's responsible clinician should consider whether the circumstances surrounding the admission meet the standard of 'the interests of the safety of that patient or the public' specified in section 51 of the Mental Health Act.
-If so, the responsible clinician may recommend to the DAMHS that they direct the patient to temporarily return to the RFMHS under section 51Mental Health Act.
+If so, the responsible clinician may recommend to the DAMHS that they direct the patient to temporarily return to the RFMHS under section 51 of the Mental Health Act.

-&lt;sup>7 See part 11.1 of the Guidelines to the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2020a).
+6 See part 6.4 of the Guidelines to the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2022c).